 Start to share your most vulnerable truths with others you trust.
 Let people know you are struggling.
 Be transparent.

-We are so trained to not show vulnerability for fear of being deemed weak, and consequently we often pretend everything is o.k., even when it’s not.
+Most of us are trained to not show vulnerability for fear of being deemed weak, and consequently we often pretend everything is o.k., even when it's not.
 This can also drive us straight to the refrigerator.

 Tip #3 for Overcoming Self-Sabotage